a3794110/ns3-SUMO-Interface/README.md

 The description of the function arguments is offered in the following content.
 ```
-def Ns3LteSimulation( simTime = 50, enbTxPowerDbm = 46, packetSize = 1024, packetsInterval = 500, fadingModel = 0):
+def Ns3LteSimulation( simTime = 50, enbTxPowerDbm = 46, ulpacketSize = 1024, ulpacketsInterval = 500, dlpacketSize = 1024, dlpacketsInterval = 500, fadingModel = 0):
 #============================================================================================
 # simTime", "Total duration of the simulation (in seconds)
 # enbTxPowerDbm", "TX power [dBm] used by HeNBs (default = 46.0)
-# packetSize","Size (bytes) of packets generated (default = 1024 bytes).
+# ulpacketSize","Size (bytes) of UL packets generated send to Remote Server. (default = 1024 bytes).
 The minimum packet size is 12 bytes which is the size of the header carrying the sequence number and the time stamp.
+# ulpacketsInterval","The time (ms) wait between UL packets send to Remote Server. (default = 500 ms)
+# dlpacketSize","Size (bytes) of DL packets generated send to Remote Server. (default = 1024 bytes).
+The minimum packet size is 12 bytes which is the size of the header carrying the sequence number and the time stamp.
-# packetsInterval","The time (ms) wait between packets (default = 500 ms)
+# dlpacketsInterval","The time (ms) wait between DL packets send to Remote Server. (default = 500 ms)
 # fadingModel","setting fading model (1, 2 and 3 represent pedestrian, urban and vehicular scenario respectively)
 #============================================================================================
 ```